Retrobyte – a universal modular platform for building replicas of retro-computers

 - Video outputs in VGA, RCA and S-Video with the ability to alternate them through FPGA

-The SD card isn’t connected to the FPGA, but instead to a single row of a 2-row connector.
+The SD card isn’t connected to the FPGA but to a single row of a 2-row connector.
 Its second row is connected to the FPGA.

-In this case, it is possible to connect an external controller to the even pins of the P12 connector, while using the odd pins (connected to FPGA) for something else (communication between the external microcontroller and FPGA, for example).
-If the need to use an SD card of the FPGA arises, it is sufficient to simply connect the even and uneven pins of the connector to each other.
+In this case, it is possible to connect an external controller to the even-numbered pins of the P12 connector while using the odd pins (connected to FPGA) for something else (communication between the external microcontroller and FPGA, for example).
+If the need to use an SD card of the FPGA arises, it is sufficient to connect the even and uneven pins of the connector.

-The video output gives the ability to show the signal on NTSC and PAL standard televisions.
-The choice is made by soldering one of the resistors R10-R12.
-If a R10 is soldered, the FPGA will be able to independently change standards.
+The video output can show the signal on NTSC and PAL standard televisions.
+The choice is made by soldering one of the resistors, R10-R12.
+If an R10 is soldered, the FPGA will be able to independently change standards.
 However, if the R11 or R12 resistor is soldered, it is possible to permanently fix the television standard and free one of the FPGA pins for other uses.

 The colour configuration of the video output is determined by the resistors R2-R7.
 The options for the resister placement are as follows:

 - All resistors are soldered.
-Each RGB colour has 4 gradients with 64 different colour options in total.
+Each RGB colour has four gradients with 64 different colour options in total.

 - Only the resistors R3, R5 and R7 are soldered.
-The colours lack gradients and there are only 8 possible colours in total.
+The colours lack gradients, and there are only eight possible colours.
 Pins P1, L1 and L3 of the FPGA are freed for other tasks.